 When I was in grade 8, my teacher was incredibly supportive of my situation.
 She supported me with studying English, and I had the opportunity to study in New York International School.
 I thoroughly enjoyed school and made many friends.
 One year later, I had another great opportunity to study at Anjali House.
 There, they provided extra education and had programs similar to REACH.
 I was so happy to meet teachers from different countries and learn from them.

 After finishing High School, I got a scholarship from Anjali House to attend the English Program at Pananasastra University for one year.
 It was a good course and it helped me to improve my English.
 After that I went on to study at Built Bright University for 4 years.
 There I studied an English Program called “English International Business”.
 Whilst I was studying, I worked full time at Pure Dream NGO as a sports teacher, computer teacher, administration assistant, and English Teacher for one year.
 I enjoyed working with volunteers, and really appreciated them sharing their knowledge and culture.

 After I graduated from University, I also got married.
-I am delighted to have a better life with my wife and my little son.
+I am delighted to have a better life with my wife, my son and my daughter.
 This was my goal to change my life to be better.
 I began working at REACH as an English teacher, but after one year, I then moved into the Outreach Department to work as a social worker.
 I knew that being a social worker is different to working as an English teacher, but I realised that REACH needs a social worker that can work closely with families.

 I know the purpose and mission of REACH is about more than just providing education to the students; we also support and work with families and I believe that I can be a good social worker to help the families that REACH is supporting.